 Ben and I diverge a bit on the college bar scene.
 He remembered the “. . .
 Hole in the Wall on the Drag and a couple of uptown places called the Blue Parrot and Rick’s American Bar where you could listen to a guy named Bernie sing while playing a white baby grand.”
 But, he neglected to mention the Chequered Flag (a.k.a.
 Castle Creek) on the corner of 15th and Lavaca where you could hear Michael Martin Murphey, B.W.
 Stevenson, and Willie Nelson, and the dance clubs on East Riverside catering to college students beginning to populate the area.
-And Ben never found the Hungry Horse on San Jacinto where a local band channeled the Grateful Dead and Crosby, Stills, Nash, with a bit of Young on Thursday nights.
+And Ben never found the Hungry Horse on San Jacinto where a local band, where a local group called Jabbernow convinced us they were channeling Grateful Dead and Crosby, Stills, Nash, and a bit of Young on Thursday nights.
 Very laid-back and unweird.

 Reflecting on the “Keep Austin Weird” movement, I wonder what Austin we are really striving to keep?
 We’ve witnessed our open areas being paved over by restaurant chains, malls, and other developers into a sad Starbuckian sameness.
 Sure, we want to keep our Split Rails, Armadillos, Hungry Horses, and the other local venues that make Austin special, but we let most of them slip through our fingers long ago when we took the exit ramp from the boring Sleepy College Town route to zip along the big city fast lane.
 But, the further that Austin has traveled in search of something that looks like progress, the less weird it has become.